Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo & Prints: Max Funkner

+– Extruder.
 Snapmaker extruders became more sophisticated.
-Now there is access to filament pushing gear.
-The feature is highly welcome as this makes it easier to load the filament.
+Now, there is access to filament-pushing gear.
+The feature is highly welcome as it makes it easier to load the filament.
 Previously, with the button system, it was slightly complicated.
-The button was hard to push and the filament had to be straightened even with the slightest curve.
+The button was hard to push, and the filament had to be straightened even with the slightest curve.
+A new Dual Extrusion 3D printing module is available for purchase via the official website.

 Snapmaker Extruders: Before – After